jonatasbaldin/jonatasbaldin.github.io/_posts/2020-03-27-azure-functions-downtime.md

 The Function is being _hot swapped_, and traffic is hitting both Functions until the swap is over.
 DONE!
 You've migrated your function without any downtime ✨

 Let's use Slots everywhere, right?
 Well, if you can afford, yes.
-The basic (called Consumer) Azure Functions plan has a limit of _one_ Slot, leaving you with no other Slot to do the swap.
-Meanwhile, you can have multiple Slots with the Premium plan.
+As for now, Slots are only available for the Standard and Premium tiers.
 The only issue is the price: Functions in the Premium plan are charged by _hour_ instead of execution.
 Check it out:

 ![](/img/azure_functions_price_consumer.png)
 <center>_Azure Functions Consumer Tier_</center>